pond/dnd/party_gnog/playlists/campaign_1/part_2.md

 * (Roger Eno: Voices) Voices: We Dream
 * (Aliens) Going After Newt: Lennithon Attacks!
-* (Battle Beyond The Stars) Cowboy And The Jackers: Gnog's Unexpected Defeat Of Langdedrosa
+* (Battle Beyond The Stars) Cowboy And The Jackers (LP Version): Gnog's Unexpected Defeat Of Langdedrosa
 * (Genshin) Riders of the Wind, Onward: Tasked With Rescue
 * (Ni No Kuni: Wrath Of The White Witch) One Fine Morning: A Rescued Friend, A Growing Tribe
 * (Assassin's Creed Origins) Winds Of Cyrene: Infiltration